alosadagrande/tekton-dpdk/blog.md

 # Scenario

-Our goal is to create an automated pipeline that allows us to get the code, build and deploy a DPDK application.
+_Our goal is to create an automated pipeline that allows us to get the code, build and deploy a DPDK application in a multi-cluster environment_.

 In this task, a continuous deployment process driven by Cloud-native CI/CD on OpenShift called [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.5/pipelines/understanding-openshift-pipelines.html) will assist us.
 As an example application that requires DPDK libraries, we are going to build [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/).
 TestPMD is an application used to test DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.

 > :exclamation: testPMD is only provided as a simple example of how to build a more fully-featured application using the DPDK base image.